Frequently Asked Questions

 Uniform – What COLOUR uniform (shirt and socks) do I wear?

-From 2017 we expect all of our umpires to be wearing our new uniform supplied by ISC or BLK.
-This consists of a green shirt, grey shorts and green/grey socks.
+In 2018 we expect all of our umpires to be wearing our new uniform supplied by ISC or BLK.
+This consists of a green shirt, grey shorts and green or grey socks.
 All umpires are required to wear new uniform – Senior league uniforms are not permitted any more – this is a junior league, and we ask that you respect our right to promote our own brand.
 A first time field umpire need only umpire 2 games to cover the cost of required uniform items – parents are encouraged to make sure that young umpires actually PAY for their uniform to give them experience at earning and paying bills!

 Umpires in their first year will have the option of wearing a bib over their uniform, indicating that they are trainees.